 A Few Final Thoughts

-Purchasing a best midi lathe is similar to purchasing a guitar.
+Purchasing the best midi lathe is similar to purchasing a guitar.
 You don’t go out and buy a guitar every month.

 But, until you invest, it’s fine to be cynical.
 Any time I would like to update my lathe, I wait for the right time and the right offer.